 In this article, I present an example showing how to connect an Arduino device to your PC using USB serial and Java.
 USB serial is available on nearly all Arduino based boards.
-Further, there are serial interface Java libraries such as Neuron Robotics serial library that is available via maven and hosted on git hub.
+Further, there are serial interface Java libraries that can connect to an Arduino.

 This will require that you have the following components to hand:

 Once you have all of the above, firstly you’ll want to wire a 20x4 display to the Arduino as per the link.
 Take note of the ports used for the various connectors as they will be needed to set up the sketch later.
 Note that this script uses PWM contrast based on the link above.Now wire the switches in as well, each switch should be wired to the board as per the example circuit on the left (never use less that a 4k7 resistor for this or the current drain will increase).
 At 4k7 the current drain for each switch when on is about 1mA; which is not particurly high even with a few switches normally on.

 At this point you should have both the 20x4 display and a few switches connected according the circuit above.

 Now is the time to load the code onto the Arduino device.
 Switching to the PC, within the source code you’ll see a

 arduino/commandServerRS232, this is the Arduino code, copy it into your Arduino folder, normally under

 the home area or Documents on Windows.
 In the script there are some changes that need to be made, in order to tell the